 Huge OPEX Savings When Using UV Treatments

-UV treatment significantly reduces the need for chemical biocides, which typically have a high associated operational cost and are hazardous to handle, transport and store in an offshore environment.
+UV technology significantly reduces the need for chemical biocides, which typically have a high associated operational cost and are hazardous to handle, transport and store in an offshore environment.
 As a chemical free, physical sterilisation technology, a correctly sized UV treatment package will typically reduce the volumes of required biocide by 90%, and maintain a minimum 5.0 log reduction (99.999%) of SRB’s and other microorganisms from the water.

 In a recent study, a leading U.S. oil and gas operator compared the costs of using chemical biocides (Acrolein Injection, transportation, handling and storage) for a 2,000 m3/hr well injection project versus a chemical free, UV disinfection package.
 The results, based on a 5 year OPEX calculation showed a substantial business case for using UV disinfection: